 Last year’s United Nations Climate Change Conference, known as COP26, ended with a commitment to “phase down” coal, stop deforestation, reduce methane emissions by the end of the decade, and accelerate the move towards renewable energy.

 In the build up to COP26, and following the climate conference, there has been a continuation of investors and corporations announcing their commitments to delivering net zero emissions.
-So far, about 40% of the global financial sector has aligned to a net zero target, while more than 20 global insurers and reinsurers have joined the Net Zero Insurance Alliance (NZIA).
+So far, about 40% of the global financial sector has aligned to a net zero target; in New Zealand and Australia, this includes the Bank of New Zealand and the ‘Big 4’ banks – ANZ, CBA, Macquarie, and NAB.
+More than 20 global insurers and reinsurers (including Australian insurer QBE) have also joined the Net Zero Insurance Alliance (NZIA).
 And with leading scientists estimating that about 90% of global GDP is covered by a net zero target, more and more carriers are likely to follow suit.

 This raises the question of how insurers and underwriters can steer the emissions associated with underwriting to net zero.
-As they start out on their net zero journey, three mainareas of enquiry are likely to arise:
+As they start out on their net zero journey, underwriters will need to consider the following questions:

 Until there is an industry standard methodology that can be adopted across the board, insurers must first decide on the emissions metric they will use.
 There are various options available, including:

-Taking a lead from the financial institutions that have been tackling this question slightly longer than the insurance industry, it becomes clear that the make-up of an individual portfolio makes some metrics more logical forcertain insurers thanfor others, depending on the industry or sector they are underwriting.
+If we take a lead from the financial institutions that have been tackling this question slightly longer than the insurance industry, it becomes clear that the make-up of an individual portfolio makes some metrics more logical for certain insurers than for others, depending on the industry or sector they are underwriting.

-In the case of energy, for example, there is a fundamental difference between the power and the oil and gas sectors.
+In the case of energy, for example, there is a fundamental difference between the power, oil, and gas sectors.
 The power sector’s emissions intensity can continually be driven down towards net zero emissions as renewables, such as solar and wind, come online and thermal generation is displaced.
 The oil and gas sector, however, faces a much harder challenge because chemistry sets a fundamental limit on how far you can drive down the emissions intensity of a barrel of oil.

 As a result, we may see insurers using absolute emissions as the metric for the oil and gas sector and a form of emissions intensity metric for the power sector.
 The key point here is that the metric can be chosen on a sector-by-sector basis to reflect the realities of the transitions in that industry.